Cervical cancer

-Cervical cancer is when the cells of your cervix (the neck of your womb) become abnormal and grow out of control.
+Cervical cancer is cancer that develops in your cervix, which is the neck of your womb.
+The cells in your cervix become abnormal and grow out of control.
 A virus called human papillomavirus (HPV) is the main cause of cervical cancer.

 How cancer develops